-Large aperture, high-frequency antenna measurements take time, so errors due to thermal drift may affect accuracy.
-The Motion Tracking Interferometer (MTI) option is a software enhancement that addresses this problem and increases measurement accuracy by correcting for thermally induced amplitude and phase measurement drifts.
+Large aperture, high-frequency planar near-field antenna measurements take time, so errors due to thermal drift may affect accuracy.
+NSI-MI Technologies Motion Tracking Interferometer (MTI) option is a software enhancement that addresses this problem and increases measurement accuracy by correcting for thermally induced amplitude and phase measurement drifts.
 The MTI technique is much more sophisticated than the traditional tie-scan technique since it can monitor and correct for thermal variations in the antenna, antenna mount, planar scanner, and RF equipment and cables.
-Unlike the tie scan, MTI provides a multi-degree of freedom measure of the relative rigid body motion between the scanner and test antenna during the test.
+Unlike the tie-scan, MTI provides a multi-degree of freedom measure of the relative rigid body motion between the scanner and test antenna during the test.
 Additionally, the MTI system provides an estimate of the measurement uncertainty.

 - United States Patent number 5,419,631

 MTI measurements are made at 4 spatial points in the higher energy region of near-field radiation at prescribed measurement times defined by the user.
-At the end of the data acquisition, NSI-MI's MTI system software allows the user to analyze the data and make decisions on how to correct the thermal errors.
+At the end of the data acquisition, the MTI software allows the user to analyze the data and make decisions on how to correct for the thermal errors.

 Additional information and applications of the MTI technique can be found in the following publications:

-- AMTA94 Technical Paper, "550 Ghz Near-Field Antenna Measurement System for NASA Submillimeter Wave Astronomy Satellite"
+- 1994 - "550 Ghz Near-Field Antenna Measurement System for NASA Submillimeter Wave Astronomy Satellite"

-- AMTA01 Technical Paper, "A Large Aperture 650 GHz Near-Field Measurement System for the Earth Observing System Microwave Limb Sounder"
+- 2001 - "A Large Aperture 650 GHz Near-Field Measurement System for the Earth Observing System Microwave Limb Sounder"